 About

-Her latest writing foray is a crime-fiction series set in 1930 San Francisco published by Level Best Books.
+My crime-fiction series is set in 1930 San Francisco and published by Level Best Books.
 The bridges haven’t been built, the stock market has crashed, and crime doesn’t sleep.
-The first book in this series is titled, Fog City, to be published in the summer of 2024.
-The second and third books are titled, City Lights and The Crookedest Street in the World, respectively.
+The first book in this series is Fog City, was nominated for a 2025 Shamus Award for Best First P.I. novel from the P.I.
+Writers of America and won the 2025 Macavity Award for Best Historical Mystery.
+The second book in the series, City Lights, was nominated for the 2026 Lefty Award for Best Historical Mystery.
+The third book in the series, The Crookedest Street in the World, will be published in June 2026.